 Creating your own freestyle classes can be a daunting prospect.
 And I will not deny I LOVE teaching pre-choreographed workouts, they inspire me, help me to think of new moves and variations and take a lot of the effort out of planning!
 However, sometimes, I like to offer my humans something targeted at exactly the areas they need a little work on.
 Something just for them, to help them reach their goals!

-So here is part one of several in how to plan and prep your freestyle sesh without hitting up a shit load of grapevines!
+So here is part one of several in how to plan and prep your freestyle sesh without hitting up a ton of grapevines!

 The key to any warm-up is to make people feel comfortable and successful so tailor it to the folk that have made the effort to come to your class even if it means doing something you didn't have planned!

 What exactly are you teaching today?
-If it’s a resistance class and you are having a decent lower body section, squat technique and glute activation might be a great way to start.
+If it's a resistance class and you are having a decent lower body section, then squat technique, hip mobility and glute activation might be a great way to start.
 There is nothing wrong with including moves from the main workout in your warm-up, just decrease the load, impact and the range of motion and make sure the exercises are appropriate for the fitness levels you are teaching.

 Do your guys need a little help on posture?
 Could you do a couple of minutes on shoulder blade retraction?
 Are they struggling to increase the ROM on their squats, could you do hip mobility for longer in your warm-up?